A regenerative farm. Member-owned. Built to last generations.

 More than a membership.
 A place to return to.

-Imbolc in February.
-Beltane in May.
-Lammas in August.
-Samhain in November.
-The cross-quarter days our grandparents knew, marked again with breadmaking, foraging, seed-saving, preserving, and the occasional bonfire.
+Imbolc fires in February.
+Beltane garlands in May.
+Litha at midsummer, Lammas at first harvest, Samhain stories when the dark draws in.
+The cross-quarter days our grandparents knew — marked again with breadmaking, foraging, seed-saving, and the occasional bonfire.

-A community on the other side of the receipt
+A community on the other side of the counter

 the people

-A community on the other side of the receipt.
+A community on the other side of the counter.

 Thursday evening calls.
-A private member network running continuously.
-Farm updates, foraging walks, recipes swapped, friendships built.
-The people you meet over the counter tend to become the people you know.
+Farming Friday walks.
+Foraging weekends, recipes swapped, friendships built season after season.
+The people you meet over the counter tend to become the people you know — and the farm becomes a place you're always known back.

 how we farm